opensourcegeek/ale-suggestions/README.md

 Following are the branches available for you to checkout and see changes for each step

-- step-1 : Prepare project
+- step-1 : Prepare project and setup single page to select if you're beer drinker
-- step-2 : Setup single page to select if you're an ale or lager drinker
+- step-2 : Add internationalization

 How to run:
 -----------